chep-collab/chep-collab/README.md

 # 👋 Hi, I'm Mercy Chepngeno

-I'm a **fullstack developer** passionate about building fast, scalable, and user-focused web applications.
-From sleek React/Vue frontends to robust backend architectures with Python, Node.js, and .NET  I love shipping polished products that solve real-world problems.
+I'm a **fullstack developer** specializing in frontend-first experiences and robust backend systems.
+I craft modern interfaces using React, Vue, and Tailwind CSS — and power them with scalable APIs and logic using Node.js, .NET, Express, and Python.
+Currently diving deep into Data Structures & Algorithms to sharpen my problem-solving edge.

 ---

 ## 🧠 What I Do

-- ⚛️ Craft frontend interfaces with React, Vue, Tailwind, TypeScript
+- ⚛️ Design and develop responsive UIs with React, Vue, JavaScript, and TypeScript
-- 🧠 Build backend logic using Node.js, Express, Python, and .NET
+- 🎨 Style with precision using Tailwind CSS, PostCSS, and component-based workflows
-- 🚀 Deploy projects seamlessly via Vercel, Netlify, GitHub Pages
+- 🔙 Build backend services using Node.js, Express, Python, and .NET
-- 📄 Document projects with clear, recruiter-friendly READMEs
+- 🚀 Deploy fullstack apps to Vercel, Netlify, and GitHub Pages
-- 📚 Learn and implement DSA to strengthen problem-solving
+- 🧠 Explore advanced problem solving through DSA and algorithm design

 ---